shawnliujw/puppeteer-lambda/README.md

 1536MB -> goto(youtube): 2.154s
 ```

-And this project use `puppeteer` so don't forget to set `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true` before run `npm install or yarn` when you prepare the package for lambda.
+NOTE: And this project use `puppeteer` so don't forget to set `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true` before run `npm install or yarn` when you prepare the package for lambda.

 ### 1.chrome in package (recommended)